 Figure 15: Elevation data aggregated and visualized as hexagonal grid cells.

-Note that you do not need to call fortify.SpatRaster() directly; ggplot2 invokes it implicitly when you use ggplot(data = a_spatraster).
+You do not need to call fortify.SpatRaster() directly because ggplot2 invokes it implicitly when you use ggplot(data = a_spatraster).

 Thanks to this extension mechanism, you can use additional geoms and stats from ggplot2: